 - Scores must be of a legibility suitable for efficient rehearsal and performance.
 Parts must be carefully proofread, and of a legibility suitable for efficient rehearsal and performance, with good page turns, and ample rehearsal numbers and cues.
 We recommend that all entrants consult our guidelines for preparing score and parts.
 You can download a copy in pdf format from: www.danieldorff.com/images/haddonfield-tipsheet.pdf

 HOW TO APPLY:

 - Send all materials to Symphony in C Young Composers’ Competition, 576 Haddon Ave., Collingswood, NJ 08108.
 PLEASE NOTE THIS IS A NEW ADDRESS.
-Packages must be postmarked by November 1, 2014.
+Packages must be postmarked by Auguest 1, 2015.

 - Submit 2 copies of the full score and 1 copy of a sample instrumental part.
 Only one work may be submitted by each composer.
 Scores must be submitted as hard copy, not as digital files.

 - A stamped, addressed return envelope must be enclosed for return of all materials.
-Submissions sent without a return envelope will not be returned.
+Please use regular stamps as the post office will not accept dated postage metered mail.
+Submissions sent without a return envelope or sufficient postage will not be returned.

 - Two copies of a recorded performance or reading session, or a piano or midi demo tape are preferred, but are not required.
 Recordings must be sent as an Audio CD.